AUDIO FILTER DIY's

 |

-The FB‑01 is not the easiest synth on which to create new Patches.
-No knobs to turn and no sliders to be found anywhere.
-Patch editors for any current O/S are uncommon.
-The best alternative is to load‑up on Patches from a free source.
-The MAZES Psychoacoustic Haze Blog has a selection of 3000+ FB‑01 Patches online at this link available for free downloading
+The FB‑01 is not the easiest synth on which to create new Patches or Voices.
+There are no knobs to turn and no sliders to be found anywhere.
+FB‑01 Patch and Voice editors for any current O/S are uncommon.
+The system design makes it impossible to edit Voices using any of the front panel buttons.
+The only way to edit a Voice is by using custom software.
+One of the the best alternatives is to load‑up on Patches from a free Internet source.
+The MAZES Psychoacoustic Haze Blog has a selection of more than 3,000 FB‑01 Patches online at this link which are available to download for free

 |